alejandrosgz/HydRoVars/README.md

 ![](https://github.com/alejandrosgz/HydRoVars/blob/main/4_Figures/Graphical_abstract.png)

+To use HydRoVars, this repository should be downloaded and unzipped.
+Then, it is recommended to open the R environment using the *HydRoVars.Rproj* file, which will allow to set up the working directory.
+Input files similar to the ones of the *1_Used_files* folder should be prepared for other study areas.

 ### Purpose and utility

 In hydrology soft data can be used to characterize the hydrological behavior of a basin or region and can therefore be used in the soft calibration process for a hydrological model setup of a basin.
 In countries such as Spain there are several potential sources for collecting soft data for the entire territory, such as weather and hydrological data.
 Yet, studies which include soft data in hydrological modeling are few and often limited to small areas and short time series.